 The Dunkley Era: The founder of Riecine, the late John Dunkley, a British advertising executive, and his Italian wife Palmina Abbagnano-Dunkley, acquired the original 1.5 hectares of land in 1971 from the nearby monastery, the Abbadia a Coltibuono.
 They restored the old stone villa on the land and began reviving and replanting vines.
 The first vintage of Chianti Classico, 1973, was released in 1975 to a flourish of praise.
 John Dunkley was respected as one of Chianti’s most astute observers, combining the detachment of an outsider with a critical spirit.
 He always maintained that Cabernet varieties permitted under DOCG rules for Chianti Classico had no place in the wines of Riecine.
-The label originally showed the Dunkley’s home, and was meant to be a spoof of the grand castles and villas that appeared on other labels but ‘it turned out to be one of the more artistically conceived of the zone,’ (Anderson, 1980, p248).
+The label originally showed the Dunkley’s home, and was meant to be a spoof of the grand castles and villas that appeared on other labels but ‘it turned out to be one of the more artistically conceived of the zone,’ (Burton Anderson: 1980, p.248).

 Staff: General Manager 2016+: Alessandro Campatelli.